zdravkov/kendo-docs/framework/mvvm/overview.md

 ## Bindings

-A binding pairs DOM element (or widget) property to a field or method of the View-Model.
+A binding pairs a DOM element (or widget) property to a field or method of the View-Model.
 Bindings are specified via the `data-bind` attribute in the form `<binding name>: <view model field or method>` e.g. `value: name`.
 Two bindings were used in the aforementioned example - `value` and `click`.
 Kendo MVVM supports binding to other properties as well: `source, html, attr, visible, enabled` etc. The `data-bind` may contain a comma-separated list of bindings e.g. `data-bind="value: name, visible: isNameVisible"`.
 Kendo MVVM also supports data binding to nested View-Model fields:

 ### Binding to nested fields: